RiProG-id/RiProG-AI/README.md

 **ALL IN ONE Magisk Module**
 Enhance the Android experience with a combination of tweaks Automatically adapt mode
-Description based on the latest stable version
+Description based on the latest version

 **RiProG Open Source** | [Channel](https://t.me/RiOpSo) [Discussion](https://t.me/RiOpSoDisc)